ychding11/ychding11.github.io/_posts/2017-9-9-3D-Rendering-API.md

 	- with input layout object describing each element of each slot and each buffer's stride, GPU hardware should know how to read vertex data correctly.

 ### GPU resources and views
-- vertex buffer, index buffer, constant buffer, stream output buffer, these four kinds buffer can be bind to pipe directly.
+- vertex buffer, index buffer, constant buffer, stream output buffer, these four kinds of buffer can be bind to pipe directly.
-- Other buffers need a resource view in order to bind to pipeline.
+- Other buffers require a resource view in order to bind to pipe.
-	- render target view, pipeline output buffer.
+	- render target view(RTV), pipeline output buffer.
-	- depth-stencil view, pipeline output buffer.
+	- depth-stencil view(DSV), pipeline output buffer.
-	- shader resource view, bind to shader stage, read only.
+	- shader resource view(SRV), bind to shader stage, read only.
-	- unordered access view, only bind to pixel shader, read and write by lots of thread.
+	- unordered access view(UAV), only bind to pixel shader, read and write by lots of thread.
 - *ID3D11DeviceChild::SetPrivateData()* with GUID "WKPDID_D3DDebugObjectName" defined in d3dcommon.h can assign a debug name to GPU resource.
 - How to understand GPU Buffer like *ID3D11Buffer* ?
-What infomation does the object hold ?
+  - What information does the object hold ?
 A pointer to GPU buffer?
-CPu can access GPU's memory by mapping ?
-What does mapping mean ?
-Add page table entry of CPU?
+  - CPU can access GPU's memory by mapping ?
+  - What does mapping mean ?
+  - Add page table entry of CPU ?

 ### Geometry Shader & Subdivision
-Geomery Shader is different from Vertex shader.
+Geometry Shader is different from Vertex shader.
 - It is a per-primitive level processing.
 For example, point, line and triangle.
 - It eats in a primitive and output zero or multiple primitive.
 - New algorithms based on primitive can be applied.
-For example it can subdivison a surface.
+For example it can subdivide a surface.

 In DX11 a geometry shader example is as following: